Trashytalk/piwardrive/docs/web_ui.rst

 detected.
 The new ``/plugins`` route lists the discovered classes so the web UI can show them.

+Dashboard widgets appear in a drag-and-drop layout identical to the on-device interface.
+Positions are stored in ``config.json`` via the ``/dashboard-settings`` API so rearranging widgets from the browser persists the order for both frontends.

 The UI can also poll ``/orientation`` and ``/gps`` for sensor data when running on hardware equipped with accelerometers or a GPS module.